Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-advanced.md

 Macros are powerful tools, but should only be used when they are needed - they are more complicated to use and understand than regular functions.
 The best use cases for macros are usually:

 - Writing new syntax / language extensions that need to make use of arguments *without* evaluating them beforehand.
 If you are happy to use arguments after regular evaluation, then regular functions are probably a better fit.
-- Situations where you want code to be evaluated at compile time, e.g. to avoid repeatedly performing the same expensive computation at runtime.
+- Situations where you want code to be evaluated at compile-time, e.g. to avoid repeatedly performing the same expensive computation at runtime.

 ## Upgradable Actors